william-hazem/Fraction/README.md

 Treat a floating number in it fraction form.
 Avoid some floating calculation errors.

 ## How do you use this source?
+It's simple.
+You only need to copy this repository in your project folder.
 **Fractions** are represented by **Real class**.

-You only need to copy this repository in your project folder.

 ![alt text](https://github.com/Willh-AM/Imagens/blob/master/Fraction/Fraction_Include.png "Logo Title Text 1")

 ## How to use the Real.h?
 The Real class have four constructos:
-1. empty constyctor;
+1. empty constructor;
 2. initialize constructor by two integers  (numerator and denominator respectively);
 3. initialize constructor by a float number;